Halsa Municipality: Attractions

-Halsa was the location where the famous killer whale, Keiko, went when he was set free.
+Halsa Municipality was the location where the famous killer whale, Keiko, went when he was set free.
 Keiko died in December 2003 and was buried there.
-The people of Halsa have built a memorial cairn over Keiko's body, where people from all over the world are free to visit him.
+The people of Halsa built a memorial cairn over Keiko's body, where people from all over the world are free to visit him.
 In the first year after his burial, around 5,000 people visited the grave but then fewer and fewer came and in 2007 only around 500 visitors paid him homage.
 In June 2008, hardly anyone had come to see the grave, so the municipality decided it would not continue keeping the grave in order.